skypager/skypager/README.md

 - [The Server Helper](src/helpers/server) - a wrapper around any server that can be started and stopped.
 By default provides an express server with history api fallback and static file serving enabled.
 - [The Feature Helper](src/runtime/helpers/feature.js) - a module that provides an interface to specific functionality on the running platform.
 Can be `enable()d` or `disable()d`
 - [The Google Sheets Helper](src/helpers/google-sheet) - a module that loads data as JSON from a google spreadsheet.
 As a developer you can write an interface for reading, transforming, or updating this data.
+- [The Google Documents Helper](src/helpers/google-doc) - a module that loads data as JSON from a google document.
+It loads all of your content, and document stylesheets, in an traversable AST form.
 - [The Sketch Document Helper](src/helpers/sketch) - a module that lets you load a designers sketch files as javascript modules.
 This can be used to power various code generation apps, as well as anything else you can think of.
+- [The Document Helper](src/helpers/document) - provides helpers for loading markdown and javascript source modules as queryable entities, useful for automated codemods, code generation, documentation websites, and building databases from markdown or javascript module collections

 The Runtime is responsible for activating each of these layers for you, relying on [The Inversion of Control Technique](docs/inversion-of-control-framework.md) for your modules.  (aka Don't call me, I'll call you.)